Opgørelsespraksis

 If your company only has household waste that is collected in the usual manner, you can report 0 for this item.

-Waste Management - Percentage of total waste sent for recycling
+Waste Management - Percentage of total waste sent for recycling/reuse

-Waste Management - Percentage of hazardous waste sent for destruction
+Waste Management - Percentage of total waste that is hazardous waste

 If your company only has household waste that is collected in the usual manner, you can report 0 for this item.
 Examples of hazardous waste in this context include, for example, used batteries, oils, pesticides, mercury-containing equipment, and fluorescent lamps.